remar/cats-doc/funcspec2.md

 #### Sprite file format extension

-An animation can now have an offset that will be added/(or subtracted?) from the images position when the animation is shown.
+An animation can now have an offset that will be subtracted from the images position when the image is rendered.
 This offset will be the same for all frames in the animation.

 Example sprite definition: